Brown Creek: Course

 Brown Creek begins in a valley on a mountain, once known as Pine Swamp, in the northwestern part of Larksville.
 It flows south-southwest for a few tenths of a mile before turning southeast for several tenths of a mile, passing through the community of Gregory and exiting its valley.
 The creek then turns south-southeast for a few tenths of a mile before turning southeast and then south-southwest, entering Plymouth after several tenths of a mile.
-In Plymouth, it turns east for a short distance before turning south, crossing US Route 11 and reaching its confluence with the Susquehanna River.
+In Plymouth, it turns east for a short distance before turning south, crossing beneath US Route 11 and reaching its confluence with the Susquehanna River.

 Brown Creek joins the Susquehanna River 185.92 mi upriver of its mouth.

 Hydrology, geography and geology

 The elevation near the mouth of Brown Creek has an area of 528 ft above sea level.
 The elevation near the source of the creek is between 1320 and 1340 ft above sea level.

 The discharge of Brown Creek was measured three times in 1956.
 On November 6, 1956, it was measured to be 0.14 cubic feet per second.
 On June 30, 1956, it was measured to be 0.20 cubic feet per second and on September 21, 1956, it was measured to be 0.37 cubic feet per second.
 Brown Creek is typically dry.
 However, it can experience short, intense floods on occasion.
 Near the debris dam on the creek, most of its flow is diverted through a 10-foot (3-meter) wide pressure conduit that carries water through a nearby levee.
 The remaining flow continues through the channel of Brown Creek in both open channels and culverts, running under roads and buildings.